-|Comparison of the Body Image between Women Seeking Female Genital Cosmetic Surgery (FGCS) and Women Not Interested in FGCS: A Case Control Study|
+|Comparison of the Body Image Between Women Seeking Female Genital Cosmetic Surgery and Women Not Interested in FGCS: A Case Control Study|

 |Fatemeh Ekrami1, Mojgan Mirghafourvand2, Shahla Farzipour3|

-|1Faculty of Nursing and Midwifery, Tabriz University Of Medical Sciences, Tabriz, Iran
+|1Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-2Social Determinants of Health Research Center, Tabriz University Of Medical Sciences, Tabriz, Iran
+2Social Determinants of Health Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 3972 times

 Downloaded : 2765 times.

-Keywords : Cosmetic surgery, Genitalia, Body image, Women
+Keywords : Body image, Cosmetic surgery, Genitalia, Women

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objectives: Although body image has been investigated in a variety of cosmetic surgeries, this study was the first research in Iran to examine the mental image of women seeking Female Genital Cosmetic Surgery (FGCS).
+Objectives: Although body image has been investigated in a variety of cosmetic surgeries, this study was the first research in Iran to examine the mental image of women seeking female genital cosmetic surgery (FGCS).

-Results: The total mean (standard deviation) body image score in the case and control groups was 237.2 (22.3) and 241.7 (23.1)), respectively, indicating no significant difference between the two groups.
-Regarding the components of body image, no significant difference was observed between the two groups in terms of body-self relations (P = 0.101) and body weight perception (P = 0.521).
+Results: The total mean (standard deviation) body image score in the case and control groups was 237.2 (22.3) and 241.7 (23.1), respectively, indicating that no significant difference existed between the 2 groups.
+Regarding the components of body image, no significant difference was observed between the 2 groups in terms of body-self relations (P = 0.101) and body weight perception (P = 0.521).
 However, a significant difference was observed in terms of the mean body satisfaction score (P = 0.004).

 Cite By, Google Scholar